2023 Best Parks, Recreation, Leisure & Fitness Schools in Oregon

 While working on their degree, parks and rec majors at Western Oregon State College accumulate an average of around $25,000 in student debt.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $161.

-George Fox University landed the #7 spot in the 2023 rankings for the best parks, recreation, leisure, and fitness studies programs.
-GFU is a small private not-for-profit school located in the town of Newberg.
+George Fox University came in at #7 in this year’s edition of the Best Parks, Recreation, Leisure & Fitness Schools in Oregon ranking.
+GFU is a small private not-for-profit school located in the fringe town of Newberg.

 After completing their degree, parks and rec graduates from GFU carry an average student debtload of $26,500.

 Southern Oregon University ranked #8 on this year’s Best Parks, Recreation, Leisure & Fitness Schools in Oregon list.
-Located in the medium-sized suburb of Ashland, Southern Oregon University is a public school with a medium-sized student population.
+Located in the medium-sized suburb of Ashland, Southern Oregon University is a public college with a moderately-sized student population.

 The average amount in student loans that parks and rec majors at Southern Oregon University take out is $24,172.
 The average monthly payment of a loan this size is about $255, assuming that the borrower is on a 10-year repayment plan.